 Funds for grooming equipment to maintain cross-country ski trails and snowmobile trails, providing recreational opportunities and supporting economic development for our area.

-Missoula Aging Resource Specialist, stationed in Seeley Lake, helps older adults and people with disabilities access services, helping them stay independent and healthy with their community without having to travel for their needs.
+A Seeley Lake-based Resource Specialist for Missoula Aging Services, to help older adults and people with disabilities access services and stay independent without having to travel for their needs.

-Music concerts for the community and school outreach program for students at four schools, bringing cultural events to our rural area and providing exposure to diverse types of music and instruments.
+Music concerts for the community and local schools, bringing cultural events to our rural area and providing exposure to diverse types of music and instruments.

 In 2017 the Seeley Lake Community Foundation supported: